influxdata/docs-v2/content/influxdb/v2/reference/internals/data-retention.md

 - [When does data actually get deleted?](#when-does-data-actually-get-deleted)

 ## Bucket retention period
 A **bucket retention period** is the [duration](/influxdb/v2/reference/glossary/#duration) of time that a bucket retains data.
-Retention periods can be infinite or as short as an hour.
+Retention periods are set when [creating the buckets](/influxdb/v2/admin/buckets/create-bucket/), and can be infinite or as short as an hour.
 [Points](/influxdb/v2/reference/glossary/#point) in a bucket with timestamps beyond the defined retention period (relative to now) are _eligible_ for deletion.

 ## Shard group duration
 InfluxDB stores data on disk in [shards](/influxdb/v2/reference/glossary/#shard).